redux-observable/redux-observable/docs/basics/Epics.md

 // later...
 dispatch(incrementIfOdd());
 ```
-> When a Epic receives an action, it has already been run through your reducers and the state updated, if needed.
+> When an Epic receives an action, it has already been run through your reducers and the state updated, if needed.

 Remember, `store.getState()` is just an imperative, synchronous API.
 You cannot treat it as a stream as-is.
 While it's not a common pattern for Epics to need, the Redux actually supports being converted to a stream of changes: